MicroEJ/Example-SmartHome/com.microej.demo.smarthome.data.fake/README.md

 <!--
 	Markdown
 	Copyright 2014-2016 IS2T.
 All rights reserved.
-	IS2T PROPRIETARY/CONFIDENTIAL.
-Use is subject to license terms.
+	Use of this source code is subject to license terms.
 -->
 # Overview
-MicroEJ Java library API: data.fake.
+This project contains a fake implemantation of the data provider of Smarthome.

 ## Usage
 Add the following line to your `module.ivy` or your `ivy.xml`: